egghead2630/Instance_segmentation/README.md

 	3. Move to mmdetection directory, and create a directory "dataset".

-	4. We copy our "train" and "test" directory into "dataset", they are provided bu TAs.
+	4. We copy our "train" and "test" directory and "test_img_ids.json" into "dataset", they are provided by TAs.

 	5. Also put "data_process.py" and "defuse.py" into "dataset" directory